chrnas/ctf-tank-ai/README.md

 cd ctf
 ```

-Code does not work on python 3.12
+Code does not work with newer versions of python.
-Check python version using python3 --version
+Check that python version 3.9 or lower using python3 --version
 ```
 python3 --version
 ```

+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
 Install dependencies, game does not work on newer versions:
 ```
 pip install pymunk==5.7.0
 pip install pygame==2.0.1
 ```

+## Usage

 Use the following command to check that the versions are correct:
 ```